 - 15mm, f8: You might find this on some plastic or toy lenses.
 This narrow, or “slow”, aperture is only good on bright sunny days when there is plenty of light.

 Now that we understand where the aperture is, what it does, and how to modify it on a DSLR, why do we actually use it and why is it one of the most common semi-automatic shooting modes?

 The main reason for using Aperture Priority is because it allows us to control Depth of Field (DOF).

 In very simple terms, DOF is the area of a photo that appears acceptably sharp and in focus.
 To have as much in focus as possible, we normally use a narrow aperture – as in a landscape.
 To produce areas that are blurry or out of focus in front of and behind the main subject, we normally use a wider aperture – as in a portrait of a person where the background is blurry.

 The photo was taken in Aperture Priority mode with the Aperture set to the widest at f1.4.
 It resulted in a very shallow Depth of Field where the person in the foreground only in focus but everything in the background is blurry (out of focus).

-The photo of Merced River in Yosemite was taken in Aperture Priority mode as well but in order to maximize the Depth of Field, I set Aperture to f10.
-Everything, from the rocks in the foreground to the mountains in the background, is in focus.
+The photo of Merced River in Yosemite was taken in Aperture Priority mode as well, but to maximize the Depth of Field, I set Aperture to f10.
+Everything is in focus, from the rocks in the foreground to the mountains in the background.

 The reason that Aperture Priority mode is the most popular semi-automatic camera setting is because being able to control the depth of field of a photo allows us to exercise a lot of creative control over the final result.
 It allows us to create nice blurry portrait backgrounds; it allows us to create super sharp and in focus landscapes, and it allows us to make a wide range of creative photos.